Quarantine for coronavirus (COVID-19)

 - are entering to provide medical care

-If you live in a house, you may go into your garden or courtyard.
-You can go onto your balcony if you live in an apartment or are staying in a hotel.
+If you live in a house, you may go into your private garden or courtyard.
+You can go onto your private balcony if you live in an apartment or are staying in a hotel.

-If you are in a hotel you must avoid contact with other guests and staff.
+If you are in a hotel you must stay in your room and not have any contact with other guests and staff.

-If you develop cold or flu like symptoms in quarantine you should phone your doctor or the healthdirect hotline.
+If you develop COVID-19 symptoms in quarantine, you should phone your doctor or the healthdirect hotline.
 They can tell you how to get a test for COVID-19.